 Space Lectures are proud to confirm that retired Soviet / Russian cosmonaut Alexei Leonov (Air Force Major general), a writer and an artist will be joining us on Saturday 24th June 2017.
+There will also be the chance to take part in our competition.

 Details to be confirmed